vnmorah/vnmorah.github.io/_pages/ENG_home.md

 Either as a Ph.D. or as a Coach, I support you in the process of developing the skills that will help you succeed in your academic, professional, and/or personal life.

 Through more than 10 years in Higher Education, I have learned that *well-being is the best strategy you can use to achieve personal and professional success*.
 However, well-being and success look different for everyone!
-As a coach, I support you in the process of identifying how do well-being and success look for your within your unique context while we work towards accomplishing your personal and professional goals.
+As a coach, I support you in the process of identifying how do well-being and success look for you within your unique context.
+Together, we work towards accomplishing your personal and professional goals.

 As a Spanish Literature Ph.D., I am a specialist in Early Modern Spanish narrative as well as in teaching Spanish as a foreign language.
 I can assist you in the process of learning Spanish and its literature.
 Through my teaching, I support you in developing the linguistic and cultural skills that will lead you to succeed in and beyond my courses.
 At the same time, I invite you to reflect on your personal daily reality while we enjoy reading the works of Spanish literature.